andpost/insect-discoveries-map/discoveries_map/README.md

 There are two demo data files under /src/assets/ (*_sample.json).
 Remove the '_sample' from the name to use them to show some data.

+## Carousel on top of navigation

+Currently the carousel (see app.component) displays 8 pictures.
+The amount is configured in the code in the constructor of the component (see amountCarouselPictures).
+You can use as many pictures you like.
+Just change this number to the needed value.

+Then places these pictures in /assets/images/01_base_images/ and name them carousel_[num].jpg where num is a value from 0 to amountCarouselPictures-1.

+**TODO** number must be put to some property file.

 ### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).